 Prepare a list of questions to ask (this shows that you took the time to prepare and have a keen interest in the company too).

 Everyone gets a thank you!
 A simple email to the interviewer or recruiter may do the trick, but a lot of recruiters love to receive a hand-written card, too!
 Be sure to get the email off to the interviewer as soon possible after your meeting!
 Start writing the thank you note before your meeting and finish it after the meeting (add a note regarding something you discussed regarding the job opportunity).
 You can hand it into the receptionist or mail it.

 Congratulations on your job offer!
 Now the fun begins…what if you do not like the salary or location (perhaps a global company would like you to start in London)?
 How do you proceed without losing the offer?
 Research!

 Step Eight: Yay!
 I have a New Job!

 Congratulations on your new position!
-Be sure to share the details with Career Services your Career Advisor.
-We will not share your personal information, but, will use this information for internal reports only.
+Be sure to share the details with Career Services or your Career Advisor.
+We will not share your personal information.
+It will used for internal reports only.